syraharguilles/frontend-assessment/README.md

 - **Express Server** (for the mock API)
   - Ensure the required dependencies are installed for running the server:
     ```bash
+    npm list express
+    ```
+    - If Express is installed, this command will output the installed version of Express.

+    - If Express is not installed, you will see a message similar to:
+      ```bash
+      -- (empty)
+      ```

+    - Run this script to install the express:
+    ```bash
     npm install express body-parser cors
     ```